-- identify the nature of learning and behaviors involving the adolescent; - construct a curriculum appropriate to the needs of the adolescent; - utilize existing knowledge about parents and cultures in dealing effectively with the adolescent; - gain a thorough knowledge of the fundamental concepts of appropriate disciplines and how to relate them to the adolescent;
+- identify the nature of learning and behaviors involving adolescents; - construct a curriculum appropriate to the needs of adolescents; - utilize existing knowledge about parents and cultures in dealing effectively with adolescents; - gain a thorough knowledge of the fundamental concepts of appropriate disciplines and how to relate them to adolescents; - identify and implement differentiated teaching strategies in lessons designed for secondary students;

-- identify and implement differentiated teaching strategies in lessons designed for secondary students; - understand diagnostic tools and approaches for assessing students at all levels and how to remediate learning problems in the various disciplines; - develop their maximum potential through the provision of a succession of planned and guided experiences.
+- understand diagnostic tools and approaches for assessing students at all levels and how to remediate learning problems in the various disciplines; - develop their maximum potential through the provision of a succession of planned and guided experiences.

-The Georgia Professional Standards Commission requires that the Department of Education use technology to show that all candidates have met specific standards for teaching certification.
-To cover the cost of the software used for individual candidate performance, portfolio development, and data collection, a \$100 subscription fee is assessed in the Fall junior course EDUC 3342 Child Development and Practicum for Early Childhood majors and in the Fall junior course EDUC 3950A Field and Seminar A for Secondary Education majors.
+The Georgia Professional Standards Commission requires that the Department of Education use technology to show that all candidates have met specific standards.
+To cover the cost of the software used for individual candidate performance, portfolio development, and data collection, a \$130 subscription fee is assessed in the spring sophomore course, EDUC 4459 Special Needs and Exceptional Children.